lidanqing-intel/Paddle/python/paddle/fluid/contrib/slim/tests/Investigation_on_accuracy_diff.md

         * for operators with weights (e.g. conv2d, fc) compare the weights tensors between QAT and INT8 model; their values should be very similar.
 ## 2. Disabling selected operator implementation inside DNNL
 When we diagnose that there is a problem with a specific DNNL operator, it is possible to modify DNNL to remove some of implementations (for example AVX512) for the operator.
 As an example, this is how to do that for convolution.
-* Disable specific implementation of DNNL
+1. Disable specific implementation of DNNL
-    * a.
-Check in DNNL_VERBOSE which implementation is called
+    * Check in DNNL_VERBOSE which implementation is called
     * fork mkl-dnn and modify cpu_engine.cpp , but removing implementation you expect is faulty:
     ```
     INSTANCE(jit_avx512_common_convolution_fwd_t<f32>),